 If you’re not saving for retirement, you’re not alone.
-According to a recent survey from Freedom Debt Relief, 60 percent of Americans aren’t saving enough for retirement.
-There are many things that could be stopping you from saving, one of which may simply be the challenge of getting started.
+According to a 2019 survey from Freedom Debt Relief, 60 percent of Americans aren’t saving enough for retirement.
+There are many things that could be stopping you from saving, one of which may just be the challenge of getting started.

-The good news is, technology makes saving for retirement much easier than you might think, keeping you on track and giving you the jump-start you need with saving apps.
+The good news is that technology now makes saving for retirement much easier than you might think, keeping you on track and giving you the jump-start you need with saving apps.
 To give you some ideas of what is available, here are a few apps to save for retirement.

-Their tagline, “Investing on autopilot” is enough to make even the busiest person take a second look.
+The company tagline, “Investing on autopilot,” is enough to make even the busiest person take a second look.
 The idea is simple: grow money for retirement by automating the investment process.
-Your portfolio is custom-built in minutes, just for you, and their staff provides expert guidance along the way.
+Your portfolio is custom-built in minutes, and their staff provides guidance along the way.